konnected-io/noonlight-hass/README.md

 * `name`: Primary POC contact name
 * `phone`: Primary POC phone number
 * `pin`: Pin for disabling alarm
+* `name2`: Optional secondary POC contact name
+* `phone2`: Optional secnodary POC phone number
-* `instructions`: This line is optional and may be used to provide additional information with the generated alarms
+* `instructions`: This line is optional and may be used to provide additional information with the generated alarms however it doesn't appear the operators can see this information

 **Note:** The version 2 API also allows for two Home assistant input_text fields that can to be used to provide additional information associated with the alarm message sent to Noonlight.
 The fields are input_text.noonlight_service and input_text.alarm_cause.
 The expected values for